CynicalBusiness/PipLib/README.md

 ## Usage
 To learn how to create mods using PipLib, take a look at the examples located in [ExampleMod](examplemod), namely `ExampleMod.cs` and `Examplemod.csproj`.

+You can find both non-Steam mod versions as well as the release DLL/XML on the [GitLab](https://lab.vevox.io/games/oxygen-not-included/piplib/-/tags).

 **Do not** pack PipLib with your mod: this _will_ break things!.
 Instead, upload your mod by itself to the workshop, then use the `Add/Remove Required Items` option when editing the item.